 The three characteristics are:

-- Active Learning – children concentrate and keep trying if they experience difficulties, as well as enjoying what they achieve
+- Active learning - children concentrate and keep on trying if they encounter difficulties, and enjoy achievements.

 This links with the whole schools GLO characteristics (Growth, Love, Over and Above), which show that we are determined, brave, inventive, kind, trustworthy and that we stick together.
-When children have shown these characteristics they are recognized with GLO stickers or a post card home.
+When children have shown these characteristics, they are recognised with GLO stickers or a post card home.
 We also have a weekly GLO circle in which children nominate a peer for showing growth, love or going over and above.
 The child nominated will then receive a GLO band at the GLO MO show and enjoy GLO Time with the Headteacher.

 We ensure that there is a balance between adult led and child initiated activities across the day.
 We believe that even during child initiated activities the adults’ role and interaction with the children is essential as this helps to build the children’s understanding and so guides new learning.
 The role of the adult is to continually model, demonstrate and question what the children are doing, either through participation in the children’s game or encouraging the children to participate or complete a task with the adult.
-The children are taught through a number of different strategies that are both Early Years based as well as direct teaching and other more investigative project based learning approaches.
+The children are taught through a number of different strategies that are both Early Years based as well as more direct teaching and other more investigative approaches especially as the year goes on.

-- Direct teaching – In FS1 we have opportunities at the beginning of each sessions and throughout the day in which children are encouraged to participate in an exciting activity led by the teacher or Early Years Practitioner (EYP).
+- Direct teaching – In FS1 (Nursery) we have opportunities at the beginning of each sessions and throughout the day in which children are encouraged to participate in an exciting activity led by the teacher or Early Years Practitioner (EYP).

-We concentrate on developing children's speaking and listening skills as this lays the foundations for the phonic work, which starts the term before the join reception classes.
+We concentrate on developing children's speaking and listening skills as this lays the foundations for the phonics work, which starts the term before the join reception classes.
 These activities focus on environmental and instrumental sounds whilst also focusing on rhyme and rhythm.
 As part of our daily routine we introduce basic Math and number skills during our small group sessions including morning meetings and snack time.

-In FS2, the children participate in daily RWI sessions.
-This focuses more on learning the letter sounds whilst focusing on blending and segmenting words.
-Children in FS2 also have a weekly mini maths mission, which provides a purpose for learning and applying the maths skills they have previously learnt.
+The children participate in daily Read Write Inc. (RWI) sessions.
+This focuses on learning letter sounds and on blending and segmenting words.
+Our children also have daily maths sessions, which over the school year increase to be more adult-let taught sessions to aid transition to year 1.
 Children are given library books weekly to take home and share with their parents.
 When your child reaches red group in RWI they will be given a reading book to take home and practice.
 They may also have some words to take home to explore.
 We encourage lots of games such as snap, flashcards and bingo to help them with their blending and segmenting.
 All direct taught sessions are carefully planned and tailored for each class using previous assessments of the children’s knowledge, skills and ability.
 Planning is changed and tailored regularly and in response to the result of taught sessions, ensuring all teaching and learning is relevant and challenging for each child.

 Visits and Visitors

 The part of visits and visitors plays a very important role in the Early Years at Yarborough Academy, as these are seen as an opportunity to further develop our children’s view of their world or community and to broaden their early experiences.
 Each term the children are given the opportunity to widen their experience through either visits to specific areas (e.g. the seaside, local farms or wildlife parks).
 In addition to this we have visitors invited into the school who are seen as experts in their field.
-Each of these visits and visitors are carefully planned and tailored to the project the children are actively learning.
+Each of these visits and visitors are carefully planned and tailored to the children’s interests or specific events in the calendar.

 As well as carefully planning these experiences we ensure that all ratios are matched for the year group carefully.
 We ensure that there is a ratio of 1 adult to 5 children with the Reception class and 1 adult to 3 children with the children in Nursery when we are out on trips.

 The outdoor area is as important as the indoor environment and is something we continue to develop, ensuring that the children are able to explore and learn in the natural world as much as possible, creating the links between the indoor and outdoor environments.